Wednesday Mar 31st, 2021, 0610-1000

 We walked some more paved road all the way into Safford, which wasn’t much to speak of either.
 To be fair, we didn’t even really give it a try.
 We only saw the outskirts and the chain box store district.
 We stayed at the Motel 6, which was close to the Safeway, Walmart, Home Depot, McDonald’s, and Dollar General.
 This pretty much encompasses it all in terms of hiker needs in a relatively small city.

-We did the usual chores, like washing our clothes in the bathtub since there was no guest landry on sight and we didn’t want to go in search of one.
+We did the usual chores, like washing our clothes in the bathtub since there was no guest laundry on sight and we didn’t want to go in search of one.
 We hung stuff to dry on chairs we set up in the parking space in front of our room…after all, we didn’t have a car to fill the space.
 Then we went in search of food.
 We got a $6 special at the Arby’s… double gyros and they tasted pretty good.
 Hiker hunger setting in.

 With bellies full, we could more safely go resupply shopping.
 (Never shop when hungry, especially with hiker hunger).
 We had decided to avoid a long hitch and town stop in the next stretch and so had to procure 4.5 days of food.
-I bought too much even still and especially since we had a refrigerator in the room.
-I had a bit of a freak-out moment in the Safeway, realizing it was the last real grocery store we would see until Albuquerque.
+I bought too much even still and especially since we had a refrigerator in the hotel room.
+I had a bit of a freak-out moment in the Safeway, realizing it was maybe the last real grocery store we would see until Albuquerque.
 So I bought a bunch of fruit.

 That night I got a message from one of the guys we met near the Gila, in the group of 3 GET hikers.
 He and his friend (a first-time thru-hiker) were sadly getting off the trail and were in town.
 The trail had been too hard on their feet and I certainly understand that.
-Snackbar, the 3rd hiker was forging on, so hopefully he’s ok.
+Snackbar, the 3rd hiker was forging on, so hopefully he’s doing ok.
 We wanted to meet up but unfortunately I had already gotten way too comfortable in my bed and they were staying over a mile away.
 We’ll walk thousands of miles on a thru-hike but we hate walking any miles once in town.
 Motel rooms are for putting up your feet and that’s what I did all night…and eat fruit.